marcosmtnez/marcosmtnez/README.md

 ## About Me

-I am currently pursuing a Bachelor's Degree in Data Science at Universidad Complutense de Madrid.
+I am currently pursuing a Degree in Data Science at Universidad Complutense de Madrid.

 My interests focus on Data Analysis, Machine Learning, Statistical Modeling and Business Analytics.
 I enjoy applying analytical techniques to transform data into actionable insights and solve real-world problems.